nunit/NUnit.System.Linq/README.md

 3. Merge the PR to master.
 Master builds and creates artifacts on both the AppVeyor and MyGet feeds.

-#### Tagged CI build

-> NOTE: Don't use this workflow at the moment.
-It doesn't seem to work reliably.

-As above except before pushing tag the commit and use `--tags` option on the push.
-All artifacts will use the tag you supply as the version number.
-For example
+#### Release Build

+There are two approaches using a PR and pushing directly to master.

+##### Using a PR

+1. Update the version for the release in AssemblyInfo.cs and build.cake.

+2. Commit your work to the local branch.

+3. Apply a tag and push to GitHub.
+Note that two push commands are required.

 ```
-git tag 0.5.0
+git tag 0.9.0
+git push
 git push --tags
 ```

+GitHub will build your branch using the supplied version.

+4. Create a PR.
+The PR builds using the supplied version.

+5. Merge the PR to master.
+Master builds and the artifacts are deployed on both AppVeyor and MyGet using the supplied version.

-This workflow may not be as useful as first appears.
-It assumes you know in advance that you want a certain tag on the commit you are making once it is merged.
+The problem with this workflow is that it assumes you know in advance that you want a certain tag on the commit you are making before it has even been built.
 This is normally only the case if you are making simple doc changes or just changing the release itself.

 #### Push directly to master

 This assumes that master is ready for publication using a particular version number.
 It's the way to go if you already built the last changes needed for the release and merely want to publish it.

-1. Pull master to ensure you have the latest changes
+1. Working in your local master branch, do a git pull to get the latest changes.

 2. Apply the tag and push as above.